Skip To Main Content

 FAFSA

 The FAFSA (Free Application for Federal Student Aid) is the application submitted to determine if a student is eligible to receive federal and state grant money for college.
-The FAFSA for Fall 2020 will be available for completion on October 1, 2019.
+The FAFSA for Fall 2024 will be available for completion December 2023.
 To qualify for need based aid, all applicants must file the FAFSA.

 On September 14, 2015, President Obama announced significant changes to the Free Application for Federal Student Aid (FAFSA) process that will impact millions of students.
 Starting 2017-2018, students were able to: